department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can set up a VSO or other representative to work on your behalf in 1 of 2 ways:
+You can set up a VSO or other representative to work on your behalf in either of these ways:

-1. [Use eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).
+- [Use eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).
 Go online through eBenefits to let us know that you’ll be using a representative or to change your current representation.
-2. Fill out a form called an Appointment of Veterans Service Organization as Claimant’s Representative (VA Form 21-22).
+- Fill out a form called an Appointment of Veterans Service Organization as Claimant’s Representative (VA Form 21-22).
 [Download VA Form 21-22](https://www.vba.va.gov/pubs/forms/VBA-21-22-ARE.pdf).

 Mail this form to your nearest VA regional office.
 Please speak to the service organization or representative before you send your request.
 [Find a VA regional office near you](https://www.benefits.va.gov/benefits/offices.asp).